From the publisher:

 “This beautifully told, genre-bending story is part mystery and part love story that reads like historical fiction.
 I couldn’t put it down.
 It’s the rare book that makes you laugh, cry and learn so much.” —Tina Cassidy, author of Mr. President, How Long Must We Wait

 “Ami McKay, how do you do it?
 How do you turn a tale of cancer genetics gone mad into a surreal and beautiful story of love and resilience and genealogy and history?
-Daughter of Family G is more than a memoir—it manages to unfold and examine all of our pasts.
+Before My Time is more than a memoir—it manages to unfold and examine all of our pasts.
 How do we define ourselves?
 What is destiny?
 Is fate as simple as it sounds, or can it be rewritten?
 This book became a bible of sorts for me, providing me with the most brilliant tools to imagine my own future.
 I wanted to follow Ami to her house and sit at her kitchen table and ask her a hundred questions.
 Her ability to be vulnerable and open was beautiful.
 How she faced her personal demons and gave them heart was everything.” —Jann Arden

 “Infused with hard-won wisdom, this brilliant memoir of a family haunted by cancer is an invitation, in the face of fear, to be “wildly, passionately, outrageously devoted to life.”
 Bees, crinoline, hospital labs, kindness, grief, despair, and especially love—the large and small signatures are all here, recognizable, heartbreaking, and confirming.
 Moved to tears, I held this profound and courageous book to my heart, reminded of life’s frail wonder.” —Beth Powning, author of A Measure of Light